Johanna Build Guide “The Crusade marches on!”

 7. Johanna's Role in the Current Meta

 Johanna's Tankiness, disruption, waveclear, crowd control, and good sustained damage makes her a very strong Hero overall, and a good fit for nearly any team composition.
 She synergises well with a wide variety of Heroes, especially the ones that provide additional waveclear.
 She has no natural Hero counters.
-Double Warrior team compositions are also quite strong with Johanna, so long as the rest of the team is focused on sustaining, rather than bursting (regarding healing and damage).
 Iron Skin, with its 4 seconds of Unstoppable also makes Johanna very effective versus teams made up of lots of crowd control, as she is mostly unaffected by it.

 Although Johanna is able to play defensively, providing some peeling for her allies, she is more potent when played aggressively.
 Her disruptions, in the form of Blinds, damage, Slows, Stuns, and pulls, are all AoE and therefore more effective when used against multiple enemies.
 Additionally, Johanna's large amount of maximum health and relatively low damage output versus single targets (compared to Assassins) means that the enemy team is incentivised to ignore her, instead prioritising more the vulnerable backline Heroes.
 Therefore, it is important to zone the enemy team's carries as much as possible, which can typically only be done with an aggressive playstyle.